1993 Dundee Timex Strike: Legacy

-In 1971, 42 per cent of people in employment in Dundee where employed in manufacturing.
+In 1971, 42 per cent of people in employment in Dundee were employed in manufacturing.
 By 2001, that number was 15.2 per cent.
 The manufacturing sector in Dundee never recovered from the loss of the jobs at Milton and then the jobs at Camperdown.
 Many people involved with the 1993 strike struggled to find work afterwards.
 Although the 1983 strike and subsequent job losses had a bigger impact on employment in the city, the 1993 strike is the one that has entered popular memory.

 The strike has been the subject of a play and an exhibition at the University of Dundee.
 A collection of records relating to the strike is held by the university's Archive Services.

 An multimedia project called Generation ZX(X) was organised by Abertay University to mark the 25th anniversary of the strike.

 A documentary titled The Rise and Fall of Timex Dundee, directed by Andy Twaddle, aired on BBC Scotland on 15 October 2019, as part of their People Power short series.

 The steep road the climbs from Camperdown Park along Faraday Street and Harrison Road to the site of the former Timex factory is still known colloquially as "Timex Brae" by many Dundonians.

 It is possible to draw a through line from the presence of Timex in the city, especially its manufacture of early personal computers, to modern Dundee's video game industry, which has produced games such as Lemmings and Grand Theft Auto.